George S. Boutwell: Later career

-After leaving the Senate, President Rutherford B. Hayes appointed Boutwell in 1877 to prepare an updated edition of the Revised Statutes of the United States.
+After Boutwell left the Senate, President Rutherford B. Hayes appointed him in 1877 to prepare an updated edition of the Revised Statutes of the United States.
 This work entailed updating the law books to reflect changes made since 1873; Boutwell also reflected changes to the laws implied by all of the United States Supreme Court decisions to date.
 The updated work was published in 1878.

-Boutwell during the 1880s and 1890s practiced international and patent law from offices in Boston and Washington, D.C.
+During the 1880s and 1890s Boutwell practiced international and patent law from offices in Boston and Washington, D.C.
 His business included working for the United States and other national governments as counsel to several bilateral diplomatic commissions.
 In the first, running from 1880 to 1884, he represented the US in regard to claims involving France which mostly emanated from the Civil War.
 He next served as counsel for Haiti (1885), and then again for the US on a commission with Chile (1893–94), which addressed claims against both governments most of whose origins were in either the War of the Pacific or the Chilean Civil War of 1891.
-In 1881, Boutwell turned down the appointment of Secretary of the Treasury from President Chester A. Arthur.
+In 1881, Boutwell declined to serve as Secretary of the Treasury under President Chester A. Arthur.
 He served for a time as a legal representative for the Kingdom of Hawaii, whose acquisition by the US he opposed.

-In the late 1890s, Boutwell became increasingly disenchanted with the imperialist foreign policy of President William McKinley, and left the Republican Party after the annexation of the Philippines following the 1898 Spanish–American War.
+In the late 1890s, Boutwell became increasingly disenchanted with the imperialist foreign policy of President William McKinley and left the Republican Party after the annexation of the Philippines following the 1898 Spanish–American War.
 He was a founder and the first president of the American Anti-Imperialist League, an organization opposed to American expansion.
-He campaigned against McKinley in the 1900, and was a presidential elector for the Democratic ticket of William Jennings Bryan.
-He would promote Philippine independence until his death.
+He campaigned against McKinley in 1900 and was a presidential elector for the Democratic ticket of William Jennings Bryan.
+He promoted Philippine independence until his death.